SondagesPro/LS-getStatInSurvey/README.md

 To use this number in Expression manager : you must use the quote : for example `{if(('[Q.nb.A1]'-100)>0,"There are "+('[Q.nb.A1]'-100)+" before this answer is quota out","This answer is quota out")}` .

+You can use same system for workaround with class-name and javascript.

-Relevance equation can not use this replacement.
+**Relevance equation can not use this replacement**.

 ## Installation